 - Anyone who frequently uses Uber Eats and is able to use the dining credits this card offers

 - People who want a good-looking credit card

 - Frequent travelers who want to earn American Express Membership Rewards points can transfer them to airline and hotel partners

 Who should consider a different rewards credit card?

-- Travel enthusiasts who want a card with more travel benefits and may be better off with the Amex Platinum
+- Travel enthusiasts who want a card with more travel benefits

 - Anyone who is averse to paying an annual fee for a credit card

 - People who spend very little on groceries, dining or food delivery

 - Someone who prefers to earn cash back or statement credits instead of flexible rewards points

 How to maximize your rewards with the Amex Gold